 Until next time, write on…

-If you enjoyed these Inventions Writing Prompts for Students,
+If you enjoyed these Writing about inventions and Inventions Writing Prompts for Students,

 please share them on Facebook, Twitter, and/or Pinterest.